31 December 2006

 At first Sandy complains about everything and is determined not to have any fun at all.
 But then he sees Flipper, a friendly and very intelligent dolphin.
 A special relationship develops between the two of them, and Sandy's summer is transformed.

-There are some rather tense moments - which is, I suppose, why this film is rated PG rather than U - and some unpleasant bad guys, but overall this is an uplifting story about the influence a dolphin can have over a moody teenager.
+There are some rather tense moments - which is, I suppose, why this film is rated PG rather than U - and some unpleasant bad guys.
+But overall, we thought this is an uplifting story about the influence a dolphin can have over a moody teenager.

-Watched with my husband - like me, he vaguely remembered the television series of the same name from our childhood - and our 17-year-old son who was a little cynical at first... but we all enjoyed it very much.
+Watched with my husband - like me, he vaguely remembered the television series of the same name from our childhood - and our 17-year-old son who was a little cynical at first about watching a children's film.
+But we all enjoyed it very much.

 Definitely recommended.